Delivery Challan Under GST

 What Is Delivery Challan?

-However, a delivery challan under GST may be generated in some circumstances where no actual sale of goods or services occurs.
-An invoice for taxes, for instance, is not required when moving items between warehouses, but still, a delivery challan is sent with the shipped goods.
+A delivery challan under GST must be generated regardless of the sale of goods or services.
+An invoice for taxes, on the other hand, is not required when moving items between warehouses.
+This means a delivery challan is always sent with the shipped goods, whether you buy it or not.

 When Is Delivery Challan Issued?